Skip to content

 # Quick selftest (checks files, config, DB, HTTP, service, disk)

-sudo safecall selftest
+sudo safecall system selftest

 # Full status overview

-sudo safecall status
+sudo safecall system status

 Updates